-- You did not receive goods or services purchased.
+- You did not receive the item you purchased.

-- You did not make an ATM withdrawal that was reported on your monthly statement.
+- You did not take a cash advance that was reported on your statement.

-- You were charged for a cancelled service.
+- You were charged for a service you canceled.

 - You failed to receive a credit promised by a merchant.